Sialitech/label-siali/docs/source/guide/install_enterprise_docker.md

     If you have default registries specified when logging into Docker, you might need to explicitly specify the registry: `docker login --username heartexlabs docker.io`.

 ### Add the license file
-After you retrieve the latest Label Studio Enterprise image, add the license file.
+After you retrieve the latest Siali Label Enterprise image, add the license file.
 You can't start the Docker image without a license file.

 1. Create a working directory called `label-studio-enterprise` and place the license file in it.
 ```bash